 The founding of a team: technical lead

-Often when a team starts, there is an idea and a team wants to build it.
-The most common scenario is a business co-founder and a technical co-founder join forces together.
-At some point, they’ll need to grow.
+Often when a team starts, there is an idea that a team wants to build.
+A business co-founder and a technical co-founder join forces together in the most common scenario.
+At some point, they'll need to grow.

 Does it go beyond that?
 Are they also setting processes and performing people management?
 If so, then Head of Development may be a better title.
-Before you hand out that title, make sure they really want to be managing and leading on the people side.
+Before you hand out that title, make sure they want to manage and lead on the people-side.
 Many technical founders would prefer to let someone else handle that so that they can focus on what they love, coding.